robkinyon/dbix-class/docs/what_is_resultset.markdown

 ## Applying these across your schema ##

-frew, a prolific contributor to DBIx::Class, has already described how best to apply multiple helpers and base classes across your entire schema.
+frew, a prolific contributor to `DBIx::Class`, has already described how best to apply multiple helpers and base classes across your entire schema.
 Please read how to do it at http://search.cpan.org/~frew/DBIx-Class-Helpers-2.018004/lib/DBIx/Class/Helper/ResultSet.pm#NOTE